leiyu0416/Data-augmentation/README.md

 plt.show()
 ```

-The processed image here will be saved in 'train_result'
+The processed image here will be saved in 'result'picture